DefiLlama/peggedassets-server/README.md

 ## Pegged asset adapters

-An adaptor is a Typescript file that exports an object in the following format:
+An adapter is a Typescript file that exports an object in the following format:

     const  adapter: PeggedIssuanceAdapter = {
       [chain1]: {